canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 **[TODO: Add/revise checklist items]**

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-design-for-users-first-1} Focus on the needs of users, using agile, iterative and user-centred methods when building a service.
+- {: .dpgn-digital-architectural-design-for-users-first-1} Focus on the needs of users, using agile, iterative and user-centred methods.
-- {: .dpgn-digital-architectural-design-for-users-first-2} Start with extensive research and analysis.
+- {: .dpgn-digital-architectural-design-for-users-first-2} Perform user research from the earliest design through to continuous improvements post-launch.
-- {: .dpgn-digital-architectural-design-for-users-first-3} Users shall be involved throughout the lifecycle, with user research and testing informing the earliest design phases through to continuous improvements post launch.
-Iterative processes, continuous user feedback, rapid prototyping, and co-design processes are favoured over waterfall.
-Furthermore, departments and agencies shall demonstrate investment in the appropriate tools to support these processes.
+- {: .dpgn-digital-architectural-design-for-users-first-3} Conform to both accessibility and official languages requirements.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->